 - viii.
-According to the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowing to banks.
-The Company did not have any outstanding debentures or dues on account of loans or borrowings to any financial institutions or government during the year. - ix.
+According to the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowing dues to banks and financial institutions.
+The Company did not have any outstanding loan or borrowing dues in respect of a government or dues to debenture holders. - ix.
 According to the information and explanations given to us, the Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year.
 Further, the term loans taken by the Company have been applied for the purpose for which they were raised. - x.
-According to the information and explanations given to us, no material fraud by the Company or on the Company by its officers or employees has been noticed or reported during the year. - xi.
+During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the management. - xi.
 According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not paid any managerial remuneration during the year.
 Accordingly, the provisions of clause (xi) of the Order are not applicable to the Company and hence not commented upon. - xii.
-According to the information and explanations given to us, in our opinion, the Company is not a Nidhi Company as prescribed under Section 406 of the Act. - xiii.
+According to the information and explanations given to us, in our opinion, the Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it.
+Accordingly, paragraph 3 (xii) of the Order is not applicable to the Company. - xiii.
 According to the information and explanations given to us and based on our examination of the records of the Company, all transactions with the related parties are in compliance with Sections 177 and 188 of the Companies Act, 2013 where applicable and details of such transactions have been disclosed in the standalone financial statements, as required by the applicable accounting standards. - xiv.
 According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the current year.
 Accordingly, paragraph 3(xiv) of the Order is not applicable. - xv.
-In our opinion and according to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected to its directors.
+According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected to its directors.
 Accordingly paragraph 3(xv) of the Order is not applicable. - xvi.
-According to the information and explanation given to us, the Company is not required to be registered under Section 45 IA of the Reserve Bank of India Act, 1934.
+According to the information and explanation given to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+Accordingly, paragraph 3 (xvi) of the Order is not applicable to the Company.